NL33/electron-git/z-next.md

 # Error in search function

 - when search, get this error almost all the time: Looks like the Navigator encountered an error doing a search.
 Sorry about that.
 You can press Command+1 to reload and try again.
 Here's the error (get ready for techno-speak): TypeError: Cannot read properties of null (reading 'classList')

+# put instructions for how to remove the version files (ie. .git) in folder

 # make icons work in production
 -current get windows icon code in navigator-add-icons.js doesn't work in production, because icon2png doesn't work in production.